teomanyalcinoz/teomanyalcinoz/README.md

 ## `~$ whoami`

-i am a computer engineering student who interest in cyber security,i learn CCNA 200-301 for network security,also working on Python and Vue.js
+i am a cybersec eng. who interest in digital forensics, cyber threat intelligence and incident response.

 How to reach me: teoyalcinoz@gmail.com